contentjet/contentjet.github.io/src/documentation/API.md

 # API

 Contentjet's API is self documenting by exposing an [Open API 3 specification](https://github.com/OAI/OpenAPI-Specification).
 The specification can be found at the path `/spec` on your install of [contentjet-api](https://github.com/contentjet/contentjet-api) e.g _https://api.yourdomain.com/spec_.
-Readers are encouraged to visit [swagger.io](https://swagger.io/) for information around Open API tooling, specifically [Swagger UI](SwaggerUI) for generating documentation from the specification
+Readers are encouraged to visit [swagger.io](https://swagger.io/) for information around Open API tooling, specifically [Swagger UI](SwaggerUI) for generating documentation from the specification.

-_TIP: You can paste the URL to your `/spec` endpoint in the _Live Demo_ of [Swagger UI](SwaggerUI) to see rendered API docs._
+_TIP: You can paste the URL to your `/spec` endpoint in the Live Demo of [Swagger UI](SwaggerUI) to see rendered API docs._

 ## Authentication